yangfangs/physpetools/README.rst

 --ehcp

-    The ehcp (highly conserved protein) mode is use highly conserved proteins and extend highly protein (user provide) to reconstruct phylogenetic tree.
+    The ehcp (highly conserved protein) mode is use highly conserved proteins and extend highly protein (users provide) to reconstruct phylogenetic tree.

 --srna